 You can find your cameras native print resolution at 300 DPI simply by taking the length in pixels and divide by 300 and then do the same for height.

-Now that my little rant is out of the way, let’s look at how resolution and DPI correlate.
 Let’s look back at the maximum image size for the Canon 5D again, 4368 x 2912.
 At 300 DPI the 5D’s native resolution prints at 14.56 inches wide and 9.71 inches tall.
 You can find your cameras native print resolution at 300 DPI simply by taking the length in pixels and divide by 300 and then do the same for height.

 To prove my point on exporting for print at 300 DPI for most situations, I created a sample image comparing 5 different exports of the same image exported for an 8×10 print.
 In Lightroom I exported the same image at 72, 150, 300, 360 and 600 DPI, opened them in Photoshop and zoomed in on an area of high detail.